Damuki007/dsc-phase-1-project/README.md

-For more information, kindly refer to the 'Moves_Analysis.ipynb' or review the 'Movies_Analysis+presentation.pdf' provided in the repository.
+For more information, kindly refer to the 'Moves_Analysis.ipynb' or review the 'Movies_Analysis_presentation.pdf' provided in the repository.